willco123/Search-Youtube/README.md

 ## localhost:3003/search
 Calling a get request to this endpoint will search the Global Cycling Network and Global Mountain Bike Network youtube channels for the search items in the "search_filter" file, then store the titles and publishedAt dates will be stored in the database.
+This endpoint is where the connection to the youtube api is established.

 ## localhost:3003/videos
 Calling a get request to this endpoint will retrieve all the videos in the database.